Bachletten

-A 19th century single family row house in Basel’s Bachletten Quarter was enlarged by removing the roof and rear fassade, then building two new floors with five bedrooms and two bathrooms, in engineered wood construction.
-The ground floor street-facing stone fassade was preserved, while the new upper floors and rear fassade were clad in brightly colored wood planks to express the tectonic nature of the extension.
-The age-worn ground floor stair was renovated with new treads and risers, raised to meet the new level of under-floor heating.
-The newly built stair of the upper floors was designed to be a jewel-like object as the center of the house extension.
-At the rear of the house, a light frame balcony structure extends the rooms towards the garden while also reducing the visible height of the three-story fassade.
-The garden becomes a comfortable outdoor living room in the middle of the city.
+A small 19th-century row house in Basel’s Bachletten quarter was expanded for a growing family by removing the roof and rear façade then building two floors of new bedrooms and bathrooms, in prefabricated wood construction.
+The original street-facing stone façade on the ground floor was kept, while the new upper floors and rear were clad in brightly colored ventilated wood siding to highlight the wood construction.
+The existing age-worn stair was renovated with new treads and risers, raised to the new underfloor heating level.
+The new stair for the upper floors was designed as a central, sculptural feature of the extension.
+At the rear, a light balcony structure extends the rooms toward the garden and reduces the apparent height of the three-story façade.
+The garden functions as a comfortable outdoor living space in the city.

 Explore work process